Is Artificial Intelligence (AI) the Future of Accounting?

 The software uses more than 60 data points to review receipts and invoices.
 It checks whether the math is accurate and verifies whether the issuer is correct with details like Value Added Tax (VAT) identification numbers.
 When the software has learned how to handle each supplier, tasks are subsequently handled automatically.
 Its artificial intelligence allows it to self-learn and constantly improve its ability to sort and allocate information.

-Customers can check their billing and expense data in real time through any Internet connection.
-They do not have to input data or wait around until the end of the month to see where their finances stand.
+Customers can check their billing and expense data in real time online, and no longer have to input data or wait around until the end of the month to see where their finances stand.
 Several companies, such as QuickBooks, offer cloud-based accounting software, but Smacc is among the first to leverage artificial intelligence to improve the software’s ability to automate tasks.

 The Rise of AI